ProofEventCheckers/Ouzo/README.md

 Ok, I saw your counterexample picture.
 It is convincing me.
 Let's merge it to main.
 THen we look for the gap in my proof.

+Just added a short dataset describing Math Induction with some detail.
+Maybe there is a hint what is wrong with the proof.